How To Setup A Hikvision Camera With Camcloud

 Step 2: Basic Hikvision Setup.
 Ensure your Hikvision IP camera is connected to the same network as your NAS.

 Step 3: Create NAS Partition.
-Follow your NAS for creating a partition — if using a new or separate hard disk drive (HDD), create a partition on that particular drive.
+Follow your NAS instructions for creating a partition — if using a new or separate hard disk drive (HDD), create a partition on that particular drive.
 In the case of QNAP, this is located in the Storage Manager settings but you’ll need to follow your NAS detailed guides for this step.

 Step 4: Create Share Folders.
 You will need to create a share folder for each camera that will be using the NAS.
 Name each share folder a name that identifies with the camera being used, for example: Camera_1, Camera_2, Camera_3… etc. (It’s recommended that you don’t use any spaces in your folder names.)